pglevy/sms-com/index.md

 No problem!
 There are some more details included on the [Policy page](/policy/).

+If we haven't met and you want to know more about me, check out the [About page](/about/).

 You can also [send me an email](mailto:sophia@sophiamusicstudio.com) with any other questions you have.

 [Back 👆]({{site.url}})